Stoppit and Tidyup: Production

 Unlike its predecessor, Stoppit and Tidyup was cel-animated, and while a single episode of The Trap Door would take Charles Mills and Terry Brain an average of two weeks to write, build and shoot in 1984, a single episode of this series would only take them an average of ten days to write and film in 1987.
 After the series concluded, they mainly did commercials and title sequences.

 Media

-A series of twelve tie-in books were published by Price Stern Sloan Ltd. when the series was first aired in 1988, and an illustrated annual was released in 1989.
-All thirteen episodes were released on VHS by BBC Video (BBCV 4207) in that same year, but this is now out of print (it also segued them together, and dubbed over Wogan's opening lines for all except the first episode with the first few seconds of the theme song).
-All thirteen episodes were later rereleased on DVD by Universal Pictures in 2004.
+A series of twelve tie-in books were published by Price Stern Sloan Ltd. when the series was first aired in 1988, with 'Sayplease and Saythankyou' being the only episode not novelised.
+An illustrated annual was released in 1989.

+All thirteen episodes were released on VHS by BBC Video (BBCV 4207) in 1988, but this is now out of print (it also segued them together, and dubbed over Wogan's opening lines for all except the first episode with the first few seconds of the theme song).

+All thirteen episodes were later rereleased on DVD by Universal Pictures Video and Right Entertainment in 2004.